- 20+ Fantastic Things to do in Ohio in March to Tempt You Out of Your House - January 18, 2024

-Worden’s Ledges located on the Hinckley Reservation are part of Cleveland Metroparks and are just over an hour drive from my home and yet, until recently, I’d never heard of this hiking trail.
+Worden’s Ledges, located on the Hinckley Reservation, are part of Cleveland Metroparks and are just over an hour’s drive from my home, and yet, until recently, I’d never heard of this hiking trail.

-With my love of roadside attractions and everything fun and quirky, I thought this would be the perfect destination for my husband and I to explore.
+With my love of roadside attractions and everything fun and quirky, I thought this would be the perfect destination for my husband and me to explore.

-The home, no longer open to the public, is not the draw to this property.
-The real treasures are found about a mile behind the house and are easily accessed by an easy trail that runs to what is known as the ledges.
+The real treasures are found about a mile from where the house used to stand and are accessed by an easy trail that runs to what is known as the ledges.

 Worden’s Ledges are huge sandstone rock formations that feature the artwork of folk artist Noble Stuart who married into the Noble Family.

-You’ll find carvings of George Washington, the Marquis de Lafayette, a cross and Bible, schooner, and baseball legend Ty Cobb whose face is carved into a cliff.
-The nine carvings were created sometime in the mid to late 1940’s.
+You’ll find carvings of George Washington, the Marquis de Lafayette, a cross and Bible, a schooner, and baseball legend Ty Cobb whose face is carved into a cliff.
+The nine carvings were created sometime in the mid to late 1940s.

 Additional sculptures are said to be found at the farmhouse, but I only spotted the sculpture of Jesus on the cross with what I assume is the Bible at his feet.

-Of all the trails my husband and I have taken over the years, as a lover of all things unique and quirky, this is by far one of my favorites.
+Of all the trails my husband and I have hiked over the years, as a lover of all things unique and quirky, this is by far one of my favorites.

 We hadn’t even left the property before we began to plan a return visit.